November is National Alzheimer’s Disease Awareness Month

 - Changes in mood, demeanor, or personality

-If you or a loved one is struggling in these areas, our team at Regency can help.
+If you or a loved one is struggling in these areas, our team at The Rosewood at Fort Oglethorpe can help.
 Alzheimer’s care often involves a management and treatment approach that is three pronged– managing behavioral symptoms, helping maintain mental function, and slowing the development of symptoms.
-Learn more about how our team at Regency helps our residents manage the symptoms of this disease through compassionate Alzheimer’s care Chattanooga, and check out our blog about memory care too.
+Learn more about how our team at The Rosewood at Fort Oglethorpe helps our residents manage the symptoms of this disease through compassionate Alzheimer’s care Chattanooga, and check out our blog about memory care too.
 We take pride in our approach to serving these residents at our assisted living community.